splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/sfx/sfx-instrumentation.rst

    Troubleshoot the .NET instrumentation <troubleshooting/common-dotnet-troubleshooting>

 The SignalFx Instrumentation for .NET provides automatic instrumentation for popular .NET libraries and frameworks to collect and send telemetry data to Splunk Observability Cloud.

-.. note:: To use the OpenTelemetry instrumentation for .NET, see :ref:`get-started-dotnet-otel`.
-The OpenTelemetry instrumentation for .NET is actively developed and is compatible with the latest versions of .NET.

 .. raw:: html